Cheesy Hashbrown Casserole Recipe

 • Topping.
 You can use Ritz, panko or cornflakes mixed with melted butter, or even crushed potato chips.
 You can also omit completely and just let the cheese melt into a beautiful crust.

-How to make hash brown casserole
+How to make Hashbrown Casserole

 This Hash Brown Casserole recipe is easy to make without any chopping!
-Here’s how with step by step photos and instructions:
+Here’s how, with step-by-step photos and instructions:

 Step 1 – Make Sauce: Melt butter in a very large skillet or Dutch over medium heat (something that can fit all ingredients).
 Whisk in flour then cook, while stirring for 2 minutes.
 Turn heat to low then gradually whisk in milk and 1 ½ cups chicken broth.
 Whisk cornstarch with remaining chicken broth and add to skillet followed by Dijon, Worcestershire sauce, chicken bouillon and all spices/seasonings.